Alex Samizadeh: Kilmarnock

 On 14 July 2017, Bolton announced that Samizadeh had been released and that he was joining Scottish Premiership side Kilmarnock.
 Samizadeh made his first appearance for the club on the same day, coming on as a second-half substitute in a Scottish League Cup match.
 Samizadeh was released by Kilmarnock in May 2018, at the end of his contract.

 Curzon Ashton

 On 14 August 2018, Samizadeh signed for Curzon Ashton and made his debut that night coming off the bench against Alfreton Town.

 Wealdstone

 Samizadeh signed for Wealdstone in December 2018 and played two matches.

 Burgess Hill Town

 In January 2019 he signed for Burgess Hill Town, scoring on his debut for the club.

 Colne

 He signed for Colne on 12 September 2020.

 Leatherhead

 In August 2021 Samizadeh signed for Leatherhead and scored a hat-trick on his debut.

 Altrincham

 In July 2022 Samizadeh signed for Altrincham after a successful trial period with the club.
 In October 2022, it was announced he had left the club.

 Personal life

-In October 2020 Samizadeh and three others were accused of providing Iranian nationals with false identification and travel documents, with a view to helping them enter the UK illegally.
-He stood for trial where it was stated he had a false identity known as Mohammad Hossein Samizadeh in Italy in which he would use to facilitate the illegal immigrations by opening them bank accounts and make travel arrangements by having them use the false identities.
-His laptop also contained images of other people's stolen passports.
-He denied all statements.
+Samizadeh was the CEO of Royale Residential and Maison Management Mcr from 2020 to 2021.

-Samizadeh has been the CEO of Royale Residential since 30 October 2020.
+In 2023, he appeared in the BBC series Boot Dreams.